Select Your Holiday Party Invitations or Greeting Card Occasion from Lots of Themes and Types Below

-Colorful Invitation Wording Ideas for Holiday Party
+Colorful Wording Ideas for Holiday Parties

 Regardless of your holidays party style, either totally casual or sophisticatedly formal, there's one 'got to include' element that every invitation should include – the type and purpose of the party celebration.
 It's a bit incomplete to simple ask your invited guests to, say, 'you're invited to my Christmas party'.
 Those who receive your invites will probably be unsure if they should bring food, gifts, how to dress, and even if children are welcome.
 A better option could be something like, 'You are invited to the Thomas family Christmas small gift exchange."
 Attention to your beginning sentence should resolve most doubts, thus ensuring your celebration is off to a fun and successful beginning.

-Formal Holiday Invitations Wording Suggestions
+Formal Holiday Wordings Suggestions

 If you are planning a formal holiday party and want to create wordings for these types invites, we offer some useful ideas.
 Begin with the name, such as 'Mr. and Mrs. William Anderson request the honor of your presence at their third annual Christmas holiday Ball'.
 Ensure the details are included such as the date, day, place, and time in just below the hostess name.
 You never should include information about party highlights, gifts, or dress codes in the formal invite.
 The formal fonts, wording, style, and nature of your stationary will provide guests with all the information they need.